joetex/DayZ-BoutDangTimeTools/README.md

 # DayZ-BoutDangTimeTools
-Scripting Environment for DayZ using Workbench and Script be Editor
+Scripting Environment for DayZ using Workbench and Script Editor

 ## Table of Contents
  - [Reasons to Use](#reasons)